-- Provide students grade 9 through 12 the opportunity to complete a course of study that combines high school and post-secondary courses.
+- Provide students in grades 9 through 12 with the opportunity to complete a course of study that combines high school and post-secondary courses.

-- Within six years, enable students to earn a high school diploma, an associate degree, a two-year post-secondary certificate or industry certification, and complete work-based training.
+- Within six years, it enables students to earn a high school diploma, an associate degree, a two-year post-secondary certificate or industry certificate, and complete work-based training.